 Water resources are fundamental for El Dorado County to achieve economic prosperity, protect the environment, and support the rural-agriculture way of life for today and in the future.
 The Agency is entrusted to provide a countywide perspective for reliable, high-level and forward-looking water resources planning within El Dorado County.
-Agency's success was supported by partner entities within El Dorado County that are focused on activities to improvement conditions with their specific areas or scopes of service.
-Over the past five years, since the completion of the 2019 WRDMP, the Agency has the following major accomplishments in collaboration with our partners, and the efforts for the Agency to effectively leverage available state and federal assistance programs to advance the collective interests and countywide benefits.
+Agency's success is supported by implementation partners within El Dorado County that focus on activities to improve conditions with their specific areas or scopes of service.
+Over the past five years, since the completion of the 2019 WRDMP, the Agency has achieved the following major accomplishments in collaboration with our partners, and the efforts for the Agency to effectively leverage available state and federal assistance programs to advance the collective interests and countywide benefits.